 Many other venues offer Swedish speaking get togethers, like your local library.

 Paid Courses to Learn Swedish

-Paid courses usually mean a higher quality of education and motivated peers.
 There are many language schools available in Sweden.
+I don’t really recommend this route because there are so many free tools and courses available.
 I’ve personally gone to Folkuniversitet, because I heard they were good and they’re not too expensive (compared to some of the other ones out there).
 Medborgarskolan is another option you could check out.